 Since then, it has grown multi-folds in various aspects.
 Finally, in 1949, it was merged with the independent union of India.

-1. Simlipal National Park.
-This natural park brims with the beauty of nature.
+Simplipal National Park brims with the beauty of nature.
 However, it is interesting to know that once it was also used as the hunting ground for the rulers of the province.
 It is one of the most significant tiger projects in India.
 The waterfalls, meadows, rivers all make it to be an important component of the park.

 Baripada is a city which in its essence depicts the true culture of Odisha and to witness its heritage, you will need to cover a total distance of about 1,515, 1,875, 234, 1,692 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the details given below on how you can reach Baripada by the following means of public transportation.

-By Train.
 You will need to deboard at Baripada Train Station (BPO) which serves the Mayurbhanj district.
 However, the station has not very good connectivity with other regions irrespective of the nearby cities and towns.
-Thus, if travelling from faraway places, you may need to change your train for Baripada station.
+Thus, if traveling from faraway places, you may need to change your train to Baripada station.
 Once off the station, book a taxi or some other available means of transportation to reach your respective destination.

-By Road.
-From the nearby towns and cities, you can consider travelling to Baripada via well-maintained roadways and national highways.
+From the nearby towns and cities, you can consider traveling to Baripada via well-maintained roadways and national highways.
 Depending upon your choice, you can travel either via interstate or regular/luxury buses which are readily available from the nearby cities and towns.
-You can also consider travelling via taxis or your own vehicle.
+You can also consider traveling via taxis or your own vehicle.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here